Uniform CPA Examination

 If the emergency occurs more than 24 hours prior to your examination appointment, contact Prometric to cancel or reschedule your appointment.
 If you have a hardship or medical situation that prevents you from sitting, please contact NASBA immediately and request an extension.
 Extensions are determined on a case-by-case basis and require documentation.

-I received my Notice To Schedule, but my information is incorrect or has changed.
+I received my Notice to Schedule, but my information is incorrect or has changed.
 What do I do?

 Contact the office/agency to which you submitted your application.
 You must have a corrected NTS to be admitted to the examination.
 No changes can be made to your NTS less than five days prior to your appointment.